vkmavani/Facial-Keypoints-Detection/README.md

    * <I>3462 of these images are training images, to create a model to predict keypoints.</I>
    * <I>2308 of these images are testing images, which will be used to test the accuracy of the model.</I>

 First resize the images with shape (224, 224, 1).
 The input images of neural network were converted into gray scale so it could be normalized.
-So, the final shape will be (3462, 224, 224, 1) and Key-points shape is (3462, 68, 2) which is then reshaped as (3462, 136).
+So, the final shape will be (3462, 224, 224, 1) and Key-points shape is (3462, 68, 2) which is then reshaped as (3462, 136).Here is the Architecture of Model,

-Architecture of Model
 <img src="https://github.com/vkmavani/Facial-Keypoints-Detection/blob/master/Facial%20Keypoints%20Detection/Images/Model.png">

 ## File-3 : Facial Keypoints Detection